Welcome to our store

 Table Percentage and Depth

-Two other important proportions are table percentage and total depth.
-These measurements influence light reflection and overall visual balance.
+Table percentage and total depth influence light reflection and visual balance.

-When these proportions are balanced the diamond reflects light evenly across its parallel facets.
+Balanced proportions help the diamond reflect light evenly across its facets.

 Avoiding Windowing and Extinction

-High quality emerald cut diamonds should display even reflections across the table and pavilion facets without large dark or transparent zones.
+High quality emerald cut diamonds should display even reflections without large transparent or dark zones.

 Emerald Cut Diamond Price Range

-The price of an emerald cut engagement ring depends on several factors including carat weight, clarity grade, color grade and the type of setting.
+The price of an emerald cut engagement ring depends on carat weight, clarity, color grade and setting style.

-In many cases emerald cut diamonds cost slightly less per carat than round brilliant diamonds because less rough material is lost during the cutting process.
-However, higher clarity grades may increase the price.
+In many cases, emerald cut diamonds cost slightly less per carat than round brilliant diamonds because less rough material is lost during cutting.
+However, higher clarity grades can increase the overall price.

 Emerald Cut Engagement Ring Carat Sizes

-Emerald cut diamonds often appear larger than brilliant cut diamonds of the same carat weight.
-The rectangular table and elongated proportions increase the visible surface area.
+Emerald cut diamonds often appear larger than brilliant cut diamonds of the same carat weight because of their elongated table and visible surface area.

-Because the cut emphasizes length, even smaller emerald cut diamonds can look elegant and noticeable on the hand.
+Because the cut emphasizes length, even smaller diamonds can look elegant and noticeable on the hand.

 Best Settings for Emerald Cut Engagement Rings

-The setting plays a major role in how an emerald cut diamond appears.
-The right design can enhance its geometric structure and protect the corners of the stone.
+The setting plays an important role in how an emerald cut diamond appears.
+The right design can enhance its geometric structure while protecting the corners of the stone.

 Solitaire Setting